Neil Young: The "Ditch" Trilogy and personal struggles (1972–1974)

 Although a new tour with The Stray Gators (now augmented by Danny Whitten) had been planned to follow up on the success of Harvest, it became apparent during rehearsals that Whitten could not function due to drug abuse.
 On November 18, 1972, shortly after he was fired from the tour preparations, Whitten was found dead of an apparent alcohol/diazepam overdose.
 Young described the incident to Rolling Stone's Cameron Crowe in 1975: "[We] were rehearsing with him and he just couldn't cut it.
 He couldn't remember anything.
 He was too out of it.
 Too far gone.
 I had to tell him to go back to L.A.
 'It's not happening, man.
 You're not together enough.'
 He just said, 'I've got nowhere else to go, man.
 How am I gonna tell my friends?'
 And he split.
 That night the coroner called me from L.A. and told me he'd OD'd.
 That blew my mind.
 I loved Danny.
 I felt responsible.
 And from there, I had to go right out on this huge tour of huge arenas.
 I was very nervous and ... insecure."

 On the tour, Young struggled with his voice and the performance of drummer Kenny Buttrey, a noted Nashville session musician who was unaccustomed to performing in the hard rock milieu; Buttrey was eventually replaced by former CSNY drummer Johnny Barbata, while David Crosby and Graham Nash contributed rhythm guitar and backing vocals to the final dates of the tour.
-The album assembled in the aftermath of this incident, Time Fades Away (October 15, 1973), has often been described by Young as "[his] least favorite record", and was not officially released on CD until 2017 (as part of Young's Official Release Series).
+Young has often said the album assembled in the aftermath, Time Fades Away (October 15, 1973), was his least favorite.
+It was not officially released on CD until 2017 (as part of Young's Official Release Series).
 Nevertheless, Young and his band tried several new musical approaches in this period.
-Time Fades Away, for instance, was recorded live, although it was an album of new material, an approach Young would repeat with more success later on.
-Time was the first of three consecutive commercial failures which would later become known collectively to fans as the "Ditch Trilogy", as contrasted with the more middle-of-the-road pop of Harvest.
-These subsequent albums were seen as more challenging expressions of Young's inner conflicts on achieving success, expressing both the specific struggles of his friends and himself, and the decaying idealism of his generation in America at the time.
+Time Fades Away was recorded live, although it was an album of new material, an approach Young would repeat with more success later on.
+Time was the first of three consecutive commercial failures which became known collectively to fans as the "Ditch Trilogy", as contrasted with the more middle-of-the-road pop of Harvest.